Sylvarant92/documentation/docs/Node Operators/configuration-variables.md

   "body": "Keep in mind, the Chainlink node currently responds with a 500,000 gas limit.
 Under pricing your node could mean it spends more in ETH (on gas) than it earns in LINK."
 }
 [/block]

+## MINIMUM_REQUEST_EXPIRATION

+- Default: `"300"`

+The minimum allowed request expiration for a Service Agreement.

+## MINIMUM_SERVICE_DURATION

+- Default: `"0s"`

+The shortest duration from now that a service is allowed to run.

 ## OPERATOR_CONTRACT_ADDRESS